Yoz75/Powders/readme.md

 * 2 -- select temperature render mode
 * P -- profile the game.
 Could be buggy and made for non-fullscreen mode when debug

+## Branches
+* main -- the main branch.
+Contains last fully made mechanics and MUST be compilable.
+* dev -- the development branch.
+Contains last changes, may be compilable or may not, maybe these features will be added to the release or maybe not.
+* temperatureMultithreading -- my experiment of multithreaded temperature (this branch is pretty old, now a compute shader processes the temperature system)
+* ecsRework -- an attempt to rework the ECS, some features from this one currently merged into main
+* separatedRenderThread -- an experiment of separating rendering to another thread.
+This implementation doesn't boost fps but boosts problems and spagetty code (I removed separated render thread because it was easier to implement shaders without a separated thread)

 ## Building
 * build.bat -- debug build (very laggy!)
 * buildr.bat -- regular release buildr